....a small rant for yarn store owners

 Having recovered my senses, I finished the Laceup Fingerless Mitts and went silk ribbon shopping.
 Its entirely possible I chose to make these because of the ribbon.

 I wasn't sure what color I was looking for but when I saw it, knew this was the one.
-I don't have to look far to figure out my inspirationcolors I mean, really, how literal am I?
+I don't have to look far to figure out my inspiration I mean, really, how literal am I?
 Look for red on Valentine's Day and green in the spring...

 The colors appear faded in this image, they're richer in real life